teiid/teiid/README.md

 variables SONATYPE_USERNAME and SONATYPE_PASSWORD that should set to the user access token values of an authorized sonatype account.

-## To start Teiid

-Once built you can start up the Wildfly server with Teiid by extracting "build/target/teiid-<version>-wildfly-server.zip" and running:

-	{server-dir}/bin/standalone.sh -c=standalone-teiid.xml

-In order to be able to access the Wildfly console you need to setup a user by running "./bin/add-user.sh" or "bin/add-user.bat" from the server directory.

-You should be able to access the Wildfly console at http://localhost:9990 and the Teiid console at http://localhost:9990/console/App.html#teiid.

-For more info see [Installation Guide](http://teiid.github.io/teiid-documents/master/content/admin/Installation_Guide.html).

 Licenses
 -------